What are hard skills and why are they important?

 Every job listing includes a raft of hard and soft skills.
 You’ll commonly find skills peppered throughout the ad with section headers like “job description,” “responsibilities” and “qualifications.”

-The key is to comb the listing for skills and highlight the words you’ll need to add to your resume.
+Comb the listing for skills and highlight the words you’ll need to add to your resume.
+These are your keywords.
+Adding these to your application will help you make an ATS-friendly resume.

 Take a look at this listing for a computer programmer role.
 We’ve pulled a couple of bullets from each section, bolding the hard skills that are resume-worthy: